jsem-nerad/raspi-fm/README.md

 # About

-Raspi-FM is a lightweight and user-friendly FM transmitter project based on the [fm_transmitter](https://github.com/markondej/fm_transmitter) app made by [markondej](https://github.com/markondej/) that makes it possible to broadcast FM audio signal.
+Raspi-FM is a lightweight and user-friendly FM transmitter project based on the [fm_transmitter](https://github.com/markondej/fm_transmitter) app made by [markondej](https://github.com/markondej/) that makes it possible to broadcast an FM audio signal.

 # Features